Almost periodic function: Besicovitch almost periodic functions

 with Σa finite and λn real.
 Conversely every such series is the expansion of some Besicovitch periodic function (which is not unique).

 The space Bp of Besicovitch almost periodic functions (for p ≥ 1) contains the space Wp of Weyl almost periodic functions.
 If one quotients out a subspace of "null" functions, it can be identified with the space of Lp functions on the Bohr compactification of the reals.

-Almost periodic functions on a locally compact abelian group
+Almost periodic functions on a locally compact group

 With these theoretical developments and the advent of abstract methods (the Peter–Weyl theorem, Pontryagin duality and Banach algebras) a general theory became possible.
 The general idea of almost-periodicity in relation to a locally compact abelian group G becomes that of a function F in L∞(G), such that its translates by G form a relatively compact set.

 Equivalently, the space of almost periodic functions is the norm closure of the finite linear combinations of characters of G. If G is compact the almost periodic functions are the same as the continuous functions.